 Boston University College of Fine Arts presents three students with prestigious Esther B. and Albert S. Kahn Career Entry Awards

-Boston, MA – Boston University College of Fine Arts is pleased to announce the winners of this year’s Esther B. and Albert S. Kahn Career Entry Award: Tiffany Chang from School of Music for orchestral conducting, Sam Tilles from the School of Theatre for acting, and Luca de Gaetano from the School of Visual Arts for painting.
-The winners each received $10,000 grants to help them transition into artistic careers following their graduation later this month.
-The awards were presented on Friday by Benjamín Juárez, Dean of Boston University College of Fine Arts.
+(Boston) – The Boston University College of Fine Arts is pleased to announce the winners of this year’s Esther B. and Albert S. Kahn Career Entry Award: Michael Anthony Garguilo from the School of Visual Arts for painting and Chris Bannow from the School of Theatre for acting and theatre arts.
+The winners both received $10,000 grants to help them transition into their artistic careers.
+The awards were presented at a reception on Friday, May 15 by Walt Meissner, Dean ad interim of the BU College of Fine Arts.

 Born and raised in Ft.
 Lauderdale, Florida, Michael Anthony Garguilo went on to receive his Bachelor in Fine Arts from Southern Methodist University in Dallas, TX in 2006, where he received the Dan Wingren Award for Outstanding Senior Body of Work.
 In 2009 he received an MFA in Painting from Boston University studying under John Walker and Richard Ryan, where he received CFA’s Constantin Alajalov Visual Art scholarship.
 Garguilo plans to spend time in Honduras this summer painting, before relocating to Philadelphia where he will continue his ongoing projects.
 He has been included in several juried group painting shows, most recently in 2008 at the Robert Steele Gallery in New York, curated by João Ribas, as part of the InCite Arts Festival.
 Prior to this he had a one person exhibition at Eastfield College Art Gallery in 2002.
 Garguilo plans to use the Kahn Award to set up a studio in Philadelphia and get involved in the city’s Mural Arts Program.